RomanHorshkov/DB_lmdb/docs/plantuml/README.md

 - `dynamic_ops.puml` — operation flow sequence (standalone).
 - `examples/architecture_example.puml` — style demo using the shared base.

-## CI pipeline
-- `.github/workflows/plantuml.yml` installs PlantUML/Graphviz, runs `scripts/render_plantuml.sh`, and fails if generated SVGs are out of date.
+## How the Markdown is rendered
 - `docs/architecture/*.md` reference the generated SVGs at `docs/plantuml/generated/*.svg`.

-## Local rendering (optional)
+- The SVGs are versioned; regenerate them manually when `.puml` files change.

+## Regenerating SVGs (manual)
+Option A — local PlantUML:
-1. Install PlantUML and Graphviz.
+1. Install PlantUML and Graphviz locally.
 2. Run `./scripts/render_plantuml.sh`.

+Option B — download from plantuml.com (no local PlantUML needed, requires network):
+1. Run `PLANTUML_USE_SERVER=1 ./scripts/render_plantuml.sh` (default path also downloads if `plantuml` is absent).

-3. The SVGs land in `docs/plantuml/generated/`; the Markdown files already point there.
+All SVGs land in `docs/plantuml/generated/`; the Markdown files already point there.

 Tips:
 - Keep diagram sources in `docs/plantuml/` and regenerate as styles change.
-- Use the standalone `.puml` variants when embedding via alternative workflows; the generated SVGs live in `docs/plantuml/generated/`.
+- Generated artifacts belong in `docs/plantuml/generated/` so GitHub can display them directly.